dasomoli/translated-content/files/ko/mozilla/add-ons/webextensions/content_scripts/index.md

 In page script, window.y: undefined
 ```

-In Firefox the following output is produced:

-파이어폭스에서는 아래의 출력이 만들어진다:
+In Firefox, this produces output like this:

 ```
 In content script, window.x: undefined